 How long does tooth bonding last?

 The tooth bonding resin will stick to your teeth anywhere from 3 to 10 years depending on your oral hygiene and dietary habits.
 However, if for any reason your tooth bonding comes off, it is just as simple to touch it up as it is to apply it the first time.
+Your dentist can also replace dental bonding as many times as you need.
+The lifespan of a bond is generally 5-10 years.
+After this period, the bond will need replacing.

 Will people be able to notice the resin on my tooth?